 Property Condition Assessment Report (PCA)

 A Property Condition Assessment (or Property Condition Report), is a professional evaluation of a property’s physical condition from an engineering and construction standpoint, for real estate due diligence purposes.
-Property Condition Assessments are also referred to as “PCA Reports,” and include conclusions and recommendations pertaining to the unforeseeable costs, financial liabilities, and acquisition risks about the site.
-Moreover, PCA Reports entail a comprehensive inspection of a site and noting any defects that may affect property value.
+Property Condition Assessments are also referred to as “PCA Reports,” and include conclusions and recommendations about the site’s unforeseeable costs, financial liabilities, and acquisition risks.
+Moreover, PCA Reports entail a comprehensive site inspection and noting any defects that may affect property value.
 These reports also conform to an official standard, set forth by the American Society for Testing and Materials (ASTM).
-Updated December 17, 2023.
+Updated May 13, 2024.

 Why Do I Need a Property Condition Report?